Technology Discovery

 To get started with technology discovery, follow these key steps:

 2. SBOM: if you don't have an existing SBOM process yet refer to our developer documentation on generating SBOMs.
 Find more technical guidance also in our developer documentation Technology Standards Management: Microservice Discovery.
+Use the Technology Discovery API to attach SBOMs (CycloneDX and SPDX) to your previously discovered microservices.

 2. Analyze the use of software components in your organizational context: use the Software Bill of Materials view.
 To learn more, see Software Bill of Materials.